gocd/helm-chart/gocd/README.md

 This can be extremely slow on large volume mounts and will be observed as your pod being stuck in `ContainerCreating` for a long period of time; with events on the pod related to volume mounting.

-From Kubernetes `1.20+` this behaviour can be changed using `server.securityContext.fsGroupChangePolicy` (and equivalent property for your GoCD agents if necessary), further [documented here](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods).
+This behaviour can be changed using `server.securityContext.fsGroupChangePolicy` (and equivalent property for your GoCD agents if necessary), further [documented here](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods).

 ### Server persistence Values